 - Lessons with teachers and students visiting primary schools (including year groups other than, and as well as, Year 6)

-- Friends of Saxmundham Free School Events, such as Barn Dances and Christmas Fayres
+- Friends of SET Saxmundham School Events, such as Barn Dances and Christmas Fayres

-- Visits to the Year 6 students from Mrs Gibson
+- Visits to the Year 6 students from Mrs Button

 - Taster and Transition Days